Bringing a Computer to Whitman

 More students are also using Apple's iWork Suite as well.
 We have iWork installed on the Mac workstations in most of our computer labs.

-Some students also make use of the free and open-source OpenOffice.org suite.
+Some students also make use of the free and open-source OpenOffice.org suite and Google Drive, which comes free with your Whitman email (Whitmail).

 Modern Web Browsers